 If a company has signed an agreement with a PRO Europe member using the Green Dot, does it have the obligation to place it on its packaging?

-In Spain and Cyprus it is mandatory by law to use the logo of the authorized system on the packaging.
-For all household packaging distributed in these countries, the Green Dot has to be put on the shelf-ready packaging unit.
+In Spain it is mandatory by law to use the logo of the authorized system on the packaging.
+For all household packaging distributed in this country, the Green Dot has to be put on the shelf-ready packaging unit.
 This obligation to print the ‘Green Dot’ logo does in general not apply for secondary and tertiary packaging, such as transport or commercial packaging that does not reach the private household.

 In all other countries in which PRO Europe’s members are active, the use of the Green Dot trademark is voluntary.